josh-hsu/Josh-Tool/README.md

 ## Use binary directly

-You can use prebuilt binary if you have your own phone rooted.
+You can use prebuilt binary if you have your own phone rooted or unlocked.

 * Go to joshtool folder and download joshtool binary
 * put it in your /system/bin folder, You might need to remount your system partition